survivejs/webpack-book/manuscript/02_webpack_compared.md

 This problem has escalated with the rise of single page applications (SPAs).
 They tend to rely on numerous hefty libraries.
 There are multiple strategies on how to deal with loading them.
 You could load them all at once.
 You could also consider loading libraries as you need them.
 These are examples of strategies you can apply, and webpack supports many of them.

 The popularity of Node.js and [npm](https://www.npmjs.com/), the Node.js package manager, provide more context.
-Before npm became popular it was difficult to consume dependencies.
+Before npm became popular, it was difficult to consume dependencies.
 There was a period of time when people developed front-end specific package managers, but npm won in the end.
-Now dependency management is easier than earlier, although there are still challenges to overcome.
+Now dependency management is easier than before, although there are still challenges to overcome.

 ## Task Runners and Bundlers

-Historically speaking, there have been many build systems. *Make* is perhaps the best known, and is still a viable option.
+Historically speaking, there have been many build systems. *Make* is perhaps the best known, and it is still a viable option.
 Specialized *task runners*, such as Grunt, and Gulp were created particularly with JavaScript developers in mind.
 Plugins available through npm made both task runners powerful and extensible.
 It is possible to use even npm `scripts` as a task runner.
-That's common particularly with webpack.
+That's common, particularly with webpack.

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles.
 This is the reason we have *bundlers*, such as Browserify, Brunch, or webpack.

 For a while, a solution known as [RequireJS](http://requirejs.org/) was popular.
 The idea was to provide an asynchronous module definition and build on top of that.
 The format, AMD, is covered in greater detail later in this chapter.
-Fortunately, the standards have caught up and RequireJS seems more like a curiosity now.
+Fortunately, the standards have caught up, and RequireJS seems more like a curiosity now.

 There are a couple of developing alternatives as well.
 I have listed a couple of these below:

 * [JSPM](http://jspm.io/) pushes package management directly to the browser.
-It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader and skips the bundling step altogether during development.
+It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader, and skips the bundling step altogether during development.
 You can generate a production bundle using it.
-Glen Maddern goes into good detail at his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).
+Glen Maddern goes into good detail on his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).
 * [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.
 * [rollup](https://www.npmjs.com/package/rollup) focuses particularly on bundling ES6 code.
 A feature known as *tree shaking* is one of its main attractions.
 It allows you to drop unused code based on usage.
 Tree shaking is supported by webpack 2 up to a point.
-* [AssetGraph](https://www.npmjs.com/package/assetgraph) takes entirely different approach and builds on top of tried and true HTML semantics making it highly useful for tasks like [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz).
+* [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of tried and true HTML semantics making it highly useful for tasks like [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz).
 * [FuseBox](https://github.com/fuse-box/fuse-box) is a bundler focusing on speed.
-It uses zero-configuration approach and aims to be usable out of the box.
+It uses a zero-configuration approach and aims to be usable out of the box.

 I'll go through the main options next in greater detail.

 ## Make

-[Make](https://en.wikipedia.org/wiki/Make_%28software%29) goes way back as it was initially released in 1977.
+[Make](https://en.wikipedia.org/wiki/Make_%28software%29) goes way back, as it was initially released in 1977.
 Even though it's an old tool, it has remained relevant.
 Make allows you to write separate tasks for various purposes.
 For instance, you might have separate tasks for creating a production build, minifying your JavaScript or running tests.
 You can find the same idea in many other tools.

 Even though Make is mostly used with C projects, it's not tied to it in any way.
 James Coglan discusses in detail [how to use Make with JavaScript](https://blog.jcoglan.com/2014/02/05/building-javascript-projects-with-make/).
 Consider the abbreviated code based on James' post below: